estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D26
+iOS and Swift.
+Researched a couple of third-party networking libraries.
+Started on the detail view layout for my app.

 ### R1D25
 iOS and Swift.
 More MapKit and some JSON stuff.
 Busy day.
 Just glad I made some time to code today.